Skip to main content

 · 4 min read

-when it comes to containerized environment gracefull shutdown, process management and reducing attack surface, i believe we cant leave dumb-init out of it.
+when it comes to containerized environment graceful shutdown, process management and reducing attack surface, I believe we can't leave dumb-init out of it.

 What is Dumb-init

-Dumb-init, a tool developed by Yelp which is simple and non heavy process management tool with less footprint, so that way we dont end up exposing our applications to more issues through the tooling security vulnerabilities.
+Dumb-init, is a tool developed by Yelp which is a simple and non-heavy process management tool with less footprint, so that way we don't end up exposing our applications to more issues through the tooling security vulnerabilities.

-dumb-init can also be desribed as a tool who serves as parent process to other process in your docker or containers.
+dumb-init can also be described as a tool that serves as a parent process to another process in your docker or containers.

 Why use dumb-init with your docker or containers